joarvevle/joarvevle.github.io/README.md

  }
 ```
+This will govern the actual apperance of your theme.
 To learn how to change the different aspects of your ggplot refere to this page:
 https://ggplot2.tidyverse.org/reference/theme.html

 Now create a new file to create the actual functions that you will use in your plots.

 > File - New File - R Script
 and call it **mainFunction.R**